Travel Trailer and Tow Vehicle Dynamics

 Then cars became heavier and faster.
 Tyres became balloon-like.
 Owners sought a softer ride.
 Doing so, however, caused them to handle poorly.
 And often unpredictably.

-Caravan and tow vehicle dynamics – tyre basics
+Travel Trailer and tow vehicle dynamics – tyre basics

 An inflated tyre does not roll over a surface.
 It has a caterpillar-like action.
 It lays down and picks up an elongated oval of tread (called its footprint).
 That footprint’s stability is determined by tyre construction and air pressure.